asiadigitalhub/react-native-azurenotificationhub/docs/android-installation.md

 ## Register app with Notification Hub

 * Log in to the [Firebase console](https://firebase.google.com/console/) and create a new Firebase project if you don't already have one.
-* After your project is created click **Add Firebase to your Android app** and follow the instructions provided.
+* After your project is created click **Add Firebase to your Android app** and folow the instructions provided.

 ![Add Firebase to Android](./img/AddFirebaseToAndroid.png).